DeFiKernel-Cardano/DeFi-Kernel-Registry-for-Cardano/README.md

 The public registry of smart contracts that conform to the **DeFi Kernel** standard on Cardano.

 This repository is the single source of truth for the [DeFi Kernel website](https://defikernel.org).
-Each contract is described by one markdown file under [`contracts/`](./contracts).
+Each contract is described by one markdown file.
 The website fetches these files directly — to add or update a contract, open a pull request.

 ---